ricardo-larosa/ricardo-larosa/README.md

 ### Hi there 👋

-- I work in the VMware Platform Developer R&D. Currently, I'm doing PoCs and write tools using Go, Rust and TypeScript.
+- I work in the VMware Platform Developer R&D. Currently, I'm doing PoCs and write tools using Go, Python and TypeScript.
+- Experimenting with Rust.
 - I describe myself as a generalist.
 <!--
 **ricardo-larosa/ricardo-larosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.